xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/pulumi_docker_setup.md

   * Once you're signed in make sure "Softwire DevOps Academy" is the default subscription in `az account list`
 * Now you're ready to `pulumi import` your resource group, return to the [workshop instructions](instructions.md)

-Note that your work is only stored in the container so will be lost when you remove it.
+Note that your work is stored in a named volume ("Pulumi").